KxSystems/docs/docs/learn/tour/tables.md

 q)select max price by sym from trades where date=2020.10.04
 ```

-In this case we will only access data in the following files within the treeview
+In this case we will only access data in the following files within the tree view:

 ```treeview
 db